-If you don’t fancy walking, you could take a boat tour round to Wineglass Bay, although to really see the beautiful wineglass shape of the bay, it is best seen from above.
+If you don’t fancy walking, you could take a boat tour around to Wineglass Bay, although to really see the beautiful wineglass shape of the bay, it is best seen from above.

 Coles Bay to The Bay of Fires – Day 5 – 2 hours 10 / 139km

 Continue your drive around Tasmania by heading north.
 There are some lovely beaches and coastal spots to stop off on during this drive.
 The first stop is Bicheno, where you can grab a snack or stock up on fuel.
 If you fancy a surf this is a good place to do it, with lessons and board hire available.
 Continuing on, make sure you stop at Denison Beach for a swim (if it’s warm enough) or a walk along the long sandy beach.
 Seymour beach, further along, is another beautiful beach.